 At the Tampa campus, many of our students live in privately owned fraternity houses or apartments located near the campus.
 The local law enforcement agency of jurisdiction is responsible for providing police services to these students.
-The University Police Department offers crime prevention programs emphasizing security measures that these themselves.
+The University Police Department offers crime prevention programs emphasizing security measures that these residents can take to protect themselves.